dieuroi/Awesome-Image-Aesthetic-Assessment/README.md

     *Xie,Desai and Hu,Ping and Sun,Xin and Pirk,Soren and Zhang,Jianming and Mech,Radomir and Kaufman,E.Arie*

-112. **Exploring Video Quality Assessment on User Generated Contents from Aesthetic and Technical Perspectives.** arXiv, 2023. [journal](https://arxiv.org/abs/2211.04894)
+112. **Exploring Video Quality Assessment on User Generated Contents from Aesthetic and Technical Perspectives.** ICCV, 2023. [journal](https://arxiv.org/abs/2211.04894)

     *Wu,Haoning and Zhang,Erli and Liao,Liang and Chen,Chaofeng and Hou,Jingwen and Wang,Annan and Sun,Wenxiu and Yan,Qiong and Lin,Weisi*